 - Highly spontaneous for To-dos and event management.

-- Let you create color code and classifications for events so that you can save all the To-dos and private and job-associated events systematized inside one application.
+- Let you create color codes and classifications for events so that you can save all the To-dos and private and job-associated events systematized inside one application.

-- Allows you to export or import events to or from other calendar applications using “.ics” files.
+- You can export or import events to or from other calendar applications using “.ics” files.

 - It enables you to back up and retrieve the whole database of events.